esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 Grace isn't based on worthiness.
 It's based on relationship.
 And in God's economy, you're a son or daughter not because you've earned it but because He's declared it.

+Henri Nouwen, in his profound meditation on this parable, *The Return of the Prodigal Son*, writes:

+> "The father's love is unconditional...
+There are no 'ifs.'
+The love of the father is given, not as the reward for effort, but as a pure gift.
+The younger son did not deserve that love...
+But the father gives it anyway.
+The love of the father is free; it is not dependent on any behavior, performance, or result.
+It simply is."
+>
+> — Henri Nouwen, *The Return of the Prodigal Son*

+Nouwen spent hours contemplating Rembrandt's painting of this scene, and he discovered something profound: the father's hands on the son's shoulders aren't just holding—they're blessing.
+One hand is strong and masculine, the other gentle and feminine.
+Together they represent the fullness of God's love: both strength and tenderness, justice and mercy, power and compassion.

+The son comes home to be a servant.
+The father makes him a son.
+That's grace.

 **The Woman Caught in Adultery: No Condemnation (John 8:1-11)**

 The religious leaders drag a woman caught in adultery before Jesus.
 The Law says she should be stoned.
 They're testing Jesus, trying to trap Him.

 Jesus bends down and writes in the dust.
 Then He says:

-> "Let any one of you who is without sin be the first to throw a stone at her."
+> "All right, but let the one who has never sinned throw the first stone!"
 >
-> — John 8:7 (The Message)
+> — John 8:7 (NLT)

 One by one, the accusers leave.
 Starting with the oldest—the ones who've lived long enough to know their own sin.

 Finally, it's just Jesus and the woman.
 And Jesus asks:

-> "Woman, where are they?
-Has no one condemned you?"
-"No one, sir," she said.
-"Then neither do I condemn you," Jesus declared.
-"Go now and leave your life of sin."
+> "Then Jesus stood up again and said to the woman, 'Where are your accusers?
+Didn't even one of them condemn you?'
+'No, Lord,' she said.
+And Jesus said, 'Neither do I. Go and sin no more.'"
 >
-> — John 8:10-11 (The Message)
+> — John 8:10-11 (NLT)

 No condemnation.
 Not "You're forgiven because you promised never to do it again."
 Not "You're forgiven because you've suffered enough."
-Just: "Neither do I condemn you."
+Just: "Neither do I."

 That's grace.
 Unearned.
 Undeserved.
 Freely given.

-And notice what follows: "Go now and leave your life of sin."
+And notice what follows: "Go and sin no more."
 Grace doesn't excuse sin—it empowers transformation.
 It doesn't say, "Keep living however you want."
 It says, "You're free now.
 Free from condemnation.
 Free from the power of sin.
 So go live like the free person you are."

 **Zacchaeus: Grace That Seeks the Seeker (Luke 19:1-10)**